nestordemeure/question_extractor/README.md

 ## Installation

-To run this code, you will need the following Python packages:
+To run this code, you will need to clone this repository then install the following Python packages:

 * `tiktoken`, the OpenAI tokeniser,
 * `openai`, the official OpenAI API client,